Have you ever been certain you were pregnant only to be crushed by a negative test?

 I understand that it can be so hard to wait, and maybe you can’t go that long.
 If that’s the case, just test again after a couple more days, especially if you suspect you may have tested too soon.

-Is This A Bad Sign?
+Is This a Bad Sign?

-Could My Medications Be The Culprit?
+Could My Medications Be the Culprit?

-In general, painkillers, antibiotics, or other forms of medication unrelated to fertility won’t affect your hormone levels or delay ovulation.
+Painkillers, antibiotics, or other forms of medication unrelated to fertility won’t affect your hormone levels or delay ovulation.
 Although fertility medications can produce false positives, they rarely produce false negative results.

-What If I Can’t Retest?
+What if I Can’t Retest?

-Tips To Get An Accurate Result
+Tips To Get an Accurate Result

 1. Read the instructions completely

 Sure, you’ve done this before, and you totally get the gist of it.
 Pee on the stick, wait a minute, and voila!
 Magical answers!

 But hang on.
 Some pregnancy tests may have a variation or unique features to watch.
 For example, with most tests, you shouldn’t tilt the front upwards as you pee, or even after, because that could mess up the results.